-In addition to strategic nuclear forces, the PLARF has responsibility for medium-range and intermediate-range ballistic missile (MRBM and IRBM) forces.
-These include the DF-21 and DF-26 missiles, which can reach as far as Guam and southern India.24 It is believed that Chinese missile brigades equipped with these systems may have both nuclear and conventional responsibilities, making any deployment from garrison much more ambiguous from a stability perspective.
-The expansion of these forces also raises questions about the total number of Chinese nuclear warheads.
 Cyber and Space Capabilities.
-The major 2015 reorganization of the PLA included creation of the PLA Strategic Support Force (PLASSF), which brings the Chinese military's electronic, network (including cyber), and space warfare forces under a single service umbrella.
+The PLA's major 2015 reorganization included creation of the PLA Strategic Support Force (PLASSF), which brings the Chinese military's electronic, network (including cyber), and space warfare forces under a single service umbrella.
 Previously, these capabilities had been embedded in different departments across the PLA's General Staff Department and General Armaments Department.
 By consolidating them into a single service, the PLA has created a Chinese "information warfare" force that is responsible for offensive and defensive operations in the electromagnetic and space domains.

 Chinese network warfare forces are known to have conducted a variety of cyber and network reconnaissance operations as well as cyber economic espionage.
-In 2014, the U.S. Department of Justice charged PLA officers from Unit 61398, then of the General Staff Department's 3rd Department, with theft of intellectual property and implanting of malware in various commercial firms.25 Members of that unit are thought also to be part of Advanced Persistent Threat-1, a group of computer hackers believed to be operating on behalf of a nation-state rather than a criminal group.
-In 2020, the Department of Justice charged a number of PLA officers with one of the largest breaches in history: stealing the credit ratings and records of 147 million people from Equifax.26
+In 2014, the U.S. Department of Justice charged PLA officers from Unit 61398, then of the General Staff Department's 3rd Department, with the theft of intellectual property and implanting of malware in various commercial firms.29 Members of that unit are thought also to be part of Advanced Persistent Threat-1, a group of computer hackers believed to be operating on behalf of a nation-state rather than a criminal group.
+In 2020, the Department of Justice charged several PLA officers with one of the largest breaches in history: stealing the credit ratings and records of 147 million people from Equifax.30

-Chinese space capabilities gained public prominence in 2007 when the PLA conducted an anti-satellite (ASAT) test in low-Earth orbit against a defunct Chinese weather satellite.
-The test became one of the worst debrisgenerating incidents of the space age, with several thousand pieces of debris generated, many of which will remain in orbit for more than a century.
-However, the PRC has been conducting space operations since 1970 when it first orbited a satellite.
+The PRC has been conducting space operations since 1970 when it first orbited a satellite, but its space capabilities didn't gain public prominence until 2007 when the PLA conducted an anti-satellite (ASAT) test in low-Earth orbit against a defunct Chinese weather satellite.
+The test became one of the worst debris-generating incidents of the space age: Many of the several thousand pieces of debris that were generated will remain in orbit for more than a century.

 Equally important, Chinese counter-space efforts have been expanding steadily.
-The PLA not only has tested ASATs against low-Earth orbit systems, but also is believed to have tested a system designed to attack targets at geosynchronous orbit (GEO), approximately 22,000 miles above the Earth.
+The PLA not only has tested ASATs against low-Earth orbit systems, but also is believed to have tested a system designed to attack targets at geosynchronous orbit (GEO) approximately 22,000 miles above the Earth.
 As many vital satellites are at GEO, including communications and missile early-warning systems, China's ability to target such systems constitutes a major threat.
+In early 2022, China's Shijian-22 towed a dead Chinese satellite into a "graveyard" orbit above the GEO belt.
+While this was officially touted as a servicing operation, the ability to attach one satellite to another and then tow it also has potential military implications.

-The creation of the PLASSF, incorporating counter-space forces, reflects the movement of counter-space systems, including directascent ASATs, out of the testing phase to fielding with units.
-A recent report from the U.S. National Air and Space Intelligence Center (NASIC) notes that Chinese units are now training with anti-satellite missiles.27
+The creation of the PLASSF, incorporating counter-space forces, reflects the movement of counter-space systems, including direct-ascent ASATs, out of the testing phase to fielding with units.
+In 2018, for example, the U.S. National Air and Space Intelligence Center (NASIC) noted that "China has military units that have begun training with anti-satellite missiles."32